enricgrau/Respository-for-Accelerating-the-development-of-thin-film-photovoltaic-technologies/README.md

 # ML-for-CISe
-This repository works as complementry information for the article "Accelerating the development of thin film photovoltaic technologies: an Artificial Intelligence assisted methodology using spectroscopic and optoelectronic techniques".
-It contains sample code and data used for the results shown in the article.
+This repository serves as a valuable supplementary information for the article titled "Accelerating the Development of Thin Film Photovoltaic Technologies: An Artificial Intelligence Assisted Methodology Using Spectroscopic and Optoelectronic Techniques".
+It provides access to both the sample code and the data that were used to achieve the results presented in the article.
+This additional material offers readers and researchers an in-depth look into the practical application of the methodologies discussed, enhancing the article's utility.

 How to use:
-1. Download the repository
+1. Fork the repository and download the files into a folder.
+Alternatively, you can download it directly from the original repository into your system.
 2. Make it you working folder:

        cd '../folder/location'